OHIO-ECT/ECT-Lab-Introduction/chapters/Task 1.md

 ### Goals
 -   Configure Remote Desktop to connect to the lab environment
 -   Learn the basic setup of the GNS3 virtual lab environment
--   Overview of Windows and Unix operating systems
--   Introduction to the CLI, and the interaction with filesystems
--   Become familiar with the Linux command line terminal (bash shell)

 ### Pre-Lab
 - Homework/Labs/Projects will often have associated ECT Tech Nuggets that are recommended viewing after reading the lab the first time but before starting the work on the lab.
 Do **NOT** follow along with the ECT Tech Nuggets while watching them for the first time.
 Watch the video and use what you have learned. - Windows is the only OS that is officially supported, but other OS's may be possible.